Ministry of Public Safety and Solicitor General

 - Criminal Record Checks (for those working with children & vulnerable adults)

-Under the Criminal Records Review Act, individuals working with children or vulnerable adults and have unsupervised access to children or vulnerable adults must authorize a criminal record check for their employer or authorized organization.
+The Criminal Records Review Act ensures that people who work with or may potentially have unsupervised access to children or vulnerable adults undergo a criminal record check by the Criminal Records Review Program (CRRP).

 - Human Trafficking